dzqdzq/file-restructure/README.md

 [English] | [中文](README.zh-CN.md)

-A powerful command-line tool to restructure files based on a reference directory structure.
-This tool is particularly useful for organizing assets, TypeScript files, and other project files according to a predefined structure.
+A powerful command-line tool to restructure files based on a reference directory structure

-### Features
+### Use Cases

-- 🚀 **Fast and Efficient**: Quickly reorganize large numbers of files
-- 🔧 **Flexible Configuration**: Support for custom file extensions and directory names
-- 🌍 **Internationalization**: Support for English and Chinese output messages
-- 📁 **Smart File Matching**: Automatically matches files based on name and extension
-- 🎯 **Preserves Structure**: Maintains the reference directory structure in the output
+Often when using file comparison tools to compare file content differences, the file directory structures are different, making it impossible to compare.
+Use this tool to restructure the file storage directories, then use file comparison tools like Beyond Compare for comparison.

 ### Installation